jipparchus/PTA_MarkingTool/README.md

 3. Summary report generation page **(✅"\_\_feedback\_\_" bug has been removed )**

 - Select a homework, confirm the submission ID, then press 'Generate Report' to generate a markdown report.
 Please edit the template in any ways you like!
-- The syntax of markdown is just tested for my environment only.
-It is expected that the syntax for colour text may not work for your environment.
-Please try replace, e.g. `\textcolor{red}{ABC}` to `<font color='red'> ABC </font>` then convert the notebook to PDF to see if it works.
+- The style of markdown coloured text is just tested for my environment only.
+The default set of the style for colour text may not work for your environment.
+Please try different styles and editing the config file if required, then convert the notebook to PDF to see if it works.
 - Copy the markdown report and paste that on the submitted .ipynb and convert to .pdf.
 - Conversion command of .ipynb to .pdf may not work for your environment.